dparedesh/electron-charge-misid/README.md

  Moreover, additional studies were also performed to check:

  1. If there are other dependencies apart from the ones on $|\eta|$ and $p_\text{T}$.
+ 2. If the rates for electrons are compatible with those from positrons.
+ 3. If the rates for electrons from photon conversion are compatible with the ones from wrong electron's track.
- 2. If the rates are compatible for the different physics processes.
+ 4. If the rates are compatible for the different physics processes.
 Our main interest is to check the compatibility of the rates for  $Z+jets$  and $t\bar t+jets$.
- 3. If the rates for electrons are compatible with those from positrons.

 ### Truth matching method